dfsantos-source/cs326-final-jabster/docs/milestone2.md

             ingredients: String
         }

 - DELETE a post (/posts/delete/:postId): Allows a user to delete one of their posts
-    Paramss: Post_id
+    Params:
+    post_id: number

 - GET read all posts (/posts/get/all): Returns all of the posts from the database so the user can see all posts

 - GET a specific post (/posts/get/:postId): Returns the posts objct for the specific post
     Params:
     post_id: number

 - GET read a random post (/posts/get/random): Returns a random post from the database